Firefighter Requirements &

 LICENSE

-A valid California Driver's License is required at the time of appointment.
-Once hired, Firefighters are required to obtain and maintain a California Class "B" or Firefighter's driver's license, in accordance with Fire Department Procedures, as a condition of employment.
+A valid California Driver’s License or out-of-state equivalent driver's license is required at the time of appointment.
+Once hired, firefighters are required to obtain and maintain a California Class “C,” or out-of-state equivalent driver's license, or Firefighter’s driver’s license, in accordance with Fire Department Procedures, as a condition of employment.

 EMT